diegoagd10/langchain/README.md

 ### Q&A Bot

-The `2-Generative AI/2.5 Q&A Bot/` directory contains a Streamlit web application for document-based question answering using Retrieval-Augmented Generation (RAG).
+The `2-Generative AI/2.5 Q&A Bot/` directory contains Streamlit web applications for document-based question answering using Retrieval-Augmented Generation (RAG).
+The directory includes two variants with different vector storage backends:

-- `app.py`: A comprehensive Q&A application that combines document retrieval with Groq's fast inference:
+- `app.py`: A comprehensive Q&A application that combines document retrieval with Groq's fast inference using FAISS vector database:

   - **Document Processing**: Loads PDF documents from a `./docs` directory using PyPDFDirectoryLoader
   - **Text Splitting**: Uses RecursiveCharacterTextSplitter to break documents into manageable chunks (1000 chars, 200 overlap)